kory33/obsidian-vault--research-notes--optimized-reasoning-with-guarded-logic/README.md

 ### Thoughts

-Some random thoughts regarding the research.
+Some random thoughts regarding the project.

  - [[2022-11-01 About template constraints]]